 Michigan Liposuction Specialists

 Liposuction, otherwise known as lipoplasty or “lipo”, is a cosmetic surgery performed to slim and reconfigure troublesome areas of the body such as the abdomen or thighs.
 During a liposuction procedure, a plastic surgeon removes excess deposits of fatty tissue from beneath the skin, improving a patients body contours and physical proportions.
+The surgeon also works to sculpt the area of focus in order to create a proportional and aesthetic appearance.

 What Can Liposuction Treat?